 As more and more data becomes available, it is possible for companies and researchers to use this data to attempt to solve business problems or unanswered scientific questions in ways that were not possible even a few years ago.
-The question I will address in this post is if the use of these disparate data sources is really valid?
+But is if the use of these disparate data sources really valid?
 In some cases, the answers are yes.
 However, I believe that in many cases, the answer is significantly more complicated.

-In a 2016 article in Proceedings of the National Academy of Sciences (PNAS) - a top rated scientific journal - Deyle et al. investigated the "Global environmental drivers of influenza." (https://www.ncbi.nlm.nih.gov/pubmed/27799563) In the paper, they used statistical tests, including time series, to look at the effects of temperature, absolute and relative humidity, and precipitation on influenza outbreaks in different countries.
+In a 2016 article in Proceedings of the National Academy of Sciences (PNAS), a top rated scientific journal, Ethan Deyle and colleagues investigated the "Global environmental drivers of influenza."
+In the paper, they used statistical tests, including time series, to look at the effects of temperature, absolute and relative humidity, and precipitation on influenza outbreaks in different countries.
 I am not going to look at the technical details, they can be found in the paper, but rather at the data sources used.

 Data for the work came from the following sources:

 One major difficulty of using this data is the lack of consistency of monitoring locations.
 I will use Malaysia, one of the countries that was investigated, as an example.
 Malaysia has a total area of 127,724 square miles and a population of over 31,000,000 per Wikipedia.

 Here are some of the challenges the data present: